-- 1. -direct: Invokes GT.M in direct mode where you can enter M commands interactively. - 2. ist of M source files>: Invokes GT.M in compiler mode, invoke GT.M by entering a list of file names to compile as a argument.
+- 1. -direct: Invokes GT.M in direct mode where you can enter M commands interactively. - 2.
+Invokes GT.M in compiler mode, invoke GT.M by entering a list of file names to compile as a argument.
 GT.M then compiles the specified programs into .o files.
-UNIX wildcards ( and ?) are acceptable within the file names. - 3. -run ^routine_name: -r invokes GT.M in auto-start mode.
+UNIX wildcards (\ and ?) are acceptable within the file names. - 3. -run ^routine\name: -r invokes GT.M in auto-start mode.
 The second argument is taken to be an M entryref, and that routine is automatically executed, bypassing direct mode.
 Depending on the shell being used, you may need to put the entryref in quotes.